IgneousEarth/igneousearth.github.io/src/notes/phys322/chapter7.md

 # Electromotive Force

 Now, regarding the EMF. **Electromotive force** (or electromotance) is *not* a force.
-Rather, it is the integral over the force per unit charge, or the forces driving each electron in a material, and is defined as
+Rather, it is the integral over the **force per unit charge**, or the forces driving each electron in a material, and is defined as
 $$\epsilon = \oint \vec{f}\cdot d\vec{l}$$
 $\vec{f} = \vec{f_s}+\vec{E}$, where $\vec{f_s}$ is the 'source' or 'driving' force on each charge, usually a battery or something to create some potential difference $V$, while $\vec{E}$ "smooths out" the conductor such that we have an equal distribution of electrons everywhere (no buildups).